← Guides

 Temp range2124°CFlocculationlowFlavour profileSlightly fruity, soft, residual sweetness

 WLP720 is White Labs's dedicated sweet mead and wine yeast.
 Unlike WLP715 which ferments to dryness, WLP720 is selected to leave more residual sweetness, making it more appropriate for semi-sweet and sweet mead styles without requiring full gravity calculations around an ABV wall.
 It tolerates up to 15% ABV and produces a slightly fruity, soft character that complements floral honey varieties.
-The practical caveat is that "more residual sweetness" is not precisely controllable — final gravity will depend on must composition, nutrient availability, and fermentation management.
+The practical caveat is that "more residual sweetness" may not be precisely controllable and final gravity will depend on must composition, nutrient availability, and fermentation management.
 For a reliably sweet result, monitor gravity and be prepared to cold crash or stabilise if needed.
-Source: White Labs Catalog 2025.

 Use in calculator →